|Start date||December 2022|

 Funded by the UK Foreign, Commonwealth and Development Office, the Improving Learning Through Classroom Experience (ILCE) programme focuses on investigating whether modification of the built environment (temperature, light intensity, and acoustics) can positively impact the classroom experience to improve learning.
 The research is not expected to establish causation to learning, but instead to act as a proof of concept to build awareness and understanding of pertinent issues and to spur further research.

 - Team 1 will focus on at-scale learning assessment.
 The team will focus on the assessment of the overall environmental conditions and investigate how these can be linked to learning outcomes.
 Team 1 is composed of researchers from Fab Inc. and Laterite.

-- Team 2, represented in this report, will focus on practical approaches to improve Indoor Environmental Quality (IEQ).
+- Team 2, comprising OpenDevEd and its collaborators, will focus on practical approaches to improve Indoor Environmental Quality (IEQ).
 This includes exploring options to retrofit schools and making changes to buildings and the school environment.

 - Explore adequate measurement approaches to current conditions (temperature, lighting, acoustics) in schools across Tanzania